Normal Calcium Levels UK

 • Sunlight Exposure: The UK, especially during winters, doesn’t receive abundant sunlight, reducing vitamin D synthesis and affecting calcium absorption.

-• Genetic Factors: Some people might have a predisposition to absorb less or more Calcium.
+• Genetic Factors: Some people might have a predisposition to absorb less or more calcium.

 Symptoms and Risks of Abnormal Calcium Levels

-Hypercalcemia: When Calcium Levels are too High
+Hypercalcemia: When Calcium Levels are too high

-Hypercalcemia is when there’s too much Calcium in the blood.
+Hypercalcemia is when there’s too much calcium in the blood.
 It’s less common than its counterpart, hypocalcemia, but equally concerning.

 Symptoms of Hypercalcemia: